 Finally, coming in at 10% each are credit mix and new credit.
 Credit mix looks at what types of accounts you have.
 It’s best to have something more than credit cards, like a car payment or other installment-type loan with a fixed payment.

 New credit looks at how many new accounts have been applied for in the recent past.
 Note that I said “applied for” not “approved” – the hard inquiries are what counts in this part.

 Tip: It is estimated that about 25% of credit reports have errors on them, and these mistakes can damage your credit score.
 So, checking your credit reports regularly and having any errors or out-of-date information removed is important.
 You can check your credit reports for free at AnnualCreditReport.com.

 The difference between FICO and VantageScore

 There are a few differences in what is most important; for instance, where payment history is the most important to FICO, it is considered “moderately influential” to VantageScore.
 More important pieces are total credit usage, balances and available credit (all “extremely influential”).
-Credit mix and experience is also more important (“highly influential”) than payment history in the VantageScore model.
+Credit mix and experience are also more important (“highly influential”) than payment history in the VantageScore model.

 In the end, how you handle your financial obligations matters.
 Whether it’s FICO or VantageScore, your credit score is responsible for opening (or closing) significant doors in your life, from purchasing a home and leasing a car to enjoying favorable lending terms and insurance premiums.